Waikīkī: 21st century

 The beach hosts many events, including surf competitions, outdoor performances, hula dancing, and outrigger canoe races.
-The many amenities, shops, and hotels enable Waikīkī to generate approximately 42 percent of Hawaiʻi's visitor revenue.
+Waikīkī's many amenities, shops, and hotels generate about 42 percent of Hawaiʻi's visitor revenue.

 Geography

 The neighborhood extends from the Ala Wai Canal (a channel dug to drain wetlands) on the west and north, to Diamond Head (Lēʻahi, tuna brow) on the east.
 Waikīkī Beach is noted for its views of the Diamond Head tuff cone, its usually warm and cloud-free climate, and its surf break.
 The Waikīkī skyline is filled with high-rises and resort hotels.

 Beaches

 Waikīkī Beach

 Before 1950, the beach in the Waikīkī neighborhood was continuous and known as Waikīkī Beach.
 Seawalls and other developments have since separated the coast into eight distinct beaches.
-Since 1951, nearly 80,000 m3 of sand have been added to restore the beach in the region, but it is believed that little of the added sand remains.
-As of 2020 the family of beaches in the region are still referred to as "Waikīkī Beach", but most venues and addresses will use the name of a specific subsidiary beach.
+Since 1951, nearly 80,000 m3 of sand has been added to restore the beach in the region, but it is believed that little of the added sand remains.
+As of 2020 the family of beaches in the region are still called "Waikīkī Beach", but most venues and addresses use the name of a specific subsidiary beach.

 From Waikīkī Beach the sunset in the sea is visible from mid-September to late March.
 Half of the beach is marked off for surfers.
 For some distance into the ocean the water is quite shallow, with numerous rocks on the bottom.
 The waves can have some force, particularly on windy days.
 The surf is known for its long rolling break, making it ideal for long boarding, tandem surfing, and beginners.